 What are the Components of an Omnichannel Customer Journey?

 It sounds easy enough, but all too often businesses fail to meet customer expectations in a uniform way across channels because they’re unaware of what the customer is actually looking for, or worse, what they’re experiencing.
 So how do you capture what the customer wants?
 More often than not, journey mapping becomes an exercise in adding channels, without consideration for the entire experience.
-Below we consider how contact centers can model a perfectly blended omnichannel customer journey.
+In this ultimate guide, we’ll consider how contact centers can model a perfectly blended omnichannel customer journey.
+But first, let’s take a closer look at what an ideal omnichannel customer journey actually looks like.

 Every channel is connected by the same purpose